openpracticelibrary/openpracticelibrary/migrate/src/pages/practice/daily-standup.md

 participants:
   - Product Owner
   - Team Members
+templateKey: practice-page
 ---
 # What is it?

 * The main point of a daily standup (Daily Scrum) is for the team to better align towards the sprint goal
 * Teams get together to share transparently the ongoing work and highlight roadblocks/impediments they might be facing
 * It is a review of the things that were DONE and things we intend to get DONE.
 * Typically this is achieved by team members answering 3 questions

   1. What did you do yesterday?
   2. What will you do today?